-We’re looking for Black women and non-binary people committed to building people power to campaign for a more just Mzansi.
+We’re looking for Black women or gender non-conforming people committed to building people power to campaign for a more just Mzansi.
 We’re looking for applications from people who:

 - Have exceptional writing skills in English and either isiZulu, isiXhosa, Sepedi, Sesotho, Setswana or Afrikaans.

-- Have the ability to research an issue and communicate an issue in such a way that the campaign resonates with our members and inspires them to take action.
+- Have the ability to research and communicate an issue in such a way that is short, simple and powerful.
+Our work is about enabling collective action, so we are after people with communication skills which can move people to take action.

-- Have an ability to analyse issues and design campaigns that use petitions, public submissions, protests and other tactics to pressure a decision maker in government or the private sector to meet a campaign’s demands by changing their practices, policies or budgets in order to address a specific injustice.
+- Have the ability to analyse issues and design campaigns that use petitions, public submissions, protests and other tactics to pressure a decision-maker in government or the private sector to meet a campaign’s demands by changing their practices, policies or budgets in order to address a specific injustice.

 - Have experience in community organising at a local or national level.